-Stewardship - Voting and Engagement
+Stewardship - Voting and Engagement (limited relevance given the buy-in policy)

 The Trustees recognise the importance of their role as a steward of capital and the need to ensure the highest standards of governance and promoting corporate responsibility in the underlying companies in which its investments reside.
 The Trustees recognise that ultimately this protects the financial interests of the Scheme and its beneficiaries.